Dental Implant Discomfort? What It Could Be Telling You

 Red Flag #4: Difficulty Chewing or Sensitivity

 You should be able to eat comfortably with your implant once healing is complete.
 If you are avoiding certain foods, experiencing pressure sensitivity, or feeling like your bite is “off,” it may indicate a problem with how the implant crown is aligned—or something more serious happening below the surface.
+Possible causes:

 • Overloaded implant